Dimensions of affine Deligne-Lusztig varieties: a new approach via labeled folded alcove walks and root operators: Introduction

 After observing that reflection length is $\Aut(W)$-invariant, so that it suffices to consider $\ell_{\tilde R}(x)$, the proof of Theorem~\ref{Reflection} proceeds by considering a gallery which attains the dimension of the variety $X_x(1)$.
-We then use a theorem of G\"ortz and He~\cite{GoertzHeDim} together with results from Sections~\ref{sec:GalleryDim} and~\ref{sec:ADLVGalleries}.
+We then use a theorem of G\"ortz and He~\cite{GoertzHeDim} together with results from Sections~\ref{sec:GalleryDim} and~\ref{sec:ADLVGalleries} to conclude the proof.
 We also obtain inequalities concerning reflection length when $x$ lies outside of the shrunken Weyl chambers.